AHartNtkn/AHartNtkn.github.io/_posts/2021-05-11-Computing-the-Discrete-Continuously.md

 Since I want everything to be absolutely perfect, I want to bijectively encode all these types, which requires a bit more care.

 Lists are the easiest.
 This will be the initial algebra over X ↦ 1 + ℕ × X. This is a key application for Sierpinski pairing.
-With Cantor pairing, a random list would tend to have larger elements toward the beginning of the list while Sierpinski pairing will generate random lists with elements roughly the same size.
-This also means that permutations of the same list will be of roughly the same size, which won't hold at all if we used Cantor pairing.
+With Cantor pairing, a random list would tend to have larger elements toward the beginning of the list while Sierpinski pairing will generate random lists with elements closer to the same size.
+This also means that permutations of the same list will be of more similar size, which won't hold at all if we used Cantor pairing.
 I'll need four combinators to start;

 ```mathematica
 cons[n_, l_] := SierpinskiPair[n, l]+1